 Under her leadership, the group produced an award-winning report, “A Blueprint for Change,” which set priorities that include adding community-based beds to house and treat individuals with mental illness, particularly those with criminal records.

 As part of that effort, District Attorney Lacey initiated an ambitious plan within her office to provide free training to first responders on how to safely de-escalate incidents involving people in a mental health crisis.

 She is actively involved in the implementation of legislative and voter actions, such as the Public Safety Realignment Act and the Three Strikes Resentencing Law.
 She successfully sought legislative reforms, including passage of a law that gives counties a stronger voice when judges are considering the conditional release of sexually violent predators.

 District Attorney Lacey joined the office in 1986.
 She won national attention for her successful prosecution of the county’s first race-based hate crime murder.

 She is active in her profession.
 District Attorney Lacey is a member of the National District Attorneys Association, the California District Attorneys Association and the National Black Prosecutors Association.
 She serves on the boards of the Los Angeles County Prosecutors Association and the Peace Officers Association of Los Angeles County.

 For five years, District Attorney Lacey dedicated one lunch hour a week to teaching fifth-graders at Lorena Street Elementary School in Boyle Heights about the criminal justice system.
 As District Attorney, she has led an effort to share Project LEAD, the office’s law-related education program, with other prosecutorial agencies across the country and internationally.
-The program expanded to schools in Quebec, Canada in 2015.

 A graduate of the University of California, Irvine, and Dorsey High School, District Attorney Lacey began her legal career as an associate in a small civil law firm.
 She then became a trial deputy in the Santa Monica City Attorney’s Office.